Clustered planarity testing revisited: Counterexample on three clusters

 \begin{theorem} Let $(C_n,T)$ be a cyclic-clustered cycle that is not c-planar but has an even clustered drawing.
 Then the winding number of $(C_n,T)$ is odd and different from $1$ and $-1$. \end{theorem}

 \begin{proof} Let $k\ge 3$ be the number of clusters of $(C_n,T)$.
 By Lemmas~\ref{lemma_radial}, \ref{lemma:contract} and~\ref{lemma:surgery}, we may assume that $(C_n,T)$ is monotone and that it has an even radial clustered drawing.
 In particular, the absolute value of the winding number of $(C_n,T)$ is equal to $n/k$.
 Cortese et al.~\cite{CDibPP05_cycles} proved that a cyclic-clustered cycle is c-planar if and only if its winding number is $-1$, $0$ or $1$.
-This implies that $n\ge 2k$.
+This implies that $n\ge 2k$ if $(C_n,T)$ is not c-planar.